 What Is the Best Temperature for Sleeping?

 Simply put, the best temperature for sleeping is 65 degrees Fahrenheit.
 To complicate matters, this ideal temp doesn’t refer to just the temperature of the air in your bedroom but to the temperature of your total sleeping environment.
 Simply setting the thermostat to 65 degrees won’t cut it.

 Why Is 65 Degrees the Optimal Temperature for Sleep?

-65 degrees might seem a bit chilly, especially on a crisp night when you feel like snuggling in, but it’s important to consider the process of thermoregulation.
+Sixty-five degrees might seem a bit chilly, especially on a crisp night when you feel like snuggling in, but it’s important to consider the process of thermoregulation.
 Thermoregulation is a biological process the human body undergoes throughout the day to function at peak performance.
 Thermoregulation works in tandem with the body’s circadian rhythm.
 During a 24-hour cycle, the body will gradually fluctuate in temperature: from below our baseline temperature of 98.6 degrees to anywhere from 96.4 degrees (when in a state of deep sleep) to 100.4 degrees (when most active).
 A total sleeping temperature of 65 degrees allows the body to relax into sleep and gradually decrease in temperature for optimum relaxation.

-How Can I Get A Great Night’s Sleep?
+How Can I Get a Great Night’s Sleep?

 Searching for better quality sleep?
 Try these three tips to sleep better and feel more energized throughout the day.